 JW Marriott is the exclusive inhabitant of the small Venetian island of Isola delle Rosa, one of the largest and youngest islands in the Venetian lagoon.
 It was artificially created in 1870 with materials from the construction of the Santa Marta commercial port.

 Outside, the entire island is yours to explore, wander along meandering paths past groves of olive trees and fields of poppies, and you’ll reach outbuildings, including some of the higher-end rooms with their own private pools.
-Continue on to a church, herb garden, family pool, the Dopolavro Dining room, and the Gardino Grill, all set in a pretty garden.
-The Spa at the JW Marriott Venice is also immense and offers the same superb views across the water.
+Continue to a church, herb garden, family pool, the Dopolavro Dining room, and the Gardino Grill, all set in a pretty garden.
+The spa at the JW Marriott Venice is also immense and offers the same superb views across the water.

 The rooftop infinity pool, located just beyond a rooftop bar and restaurant area, ticks all the boxes.
 Just look at the view in the photo above!
 Gobsmackingly good views from comfy seating on a beautifully decked terrace, music playing in the background, and plenty of daybeds and loungers.
 Dip your foot in; the pool is as warm as a slipper, perfect for lounging in the bubbles at the edge.
 Perfect, except for the fact it is incredibly shallow.
-There’s another outdoor “family” pool hidden away the greenery of the Island, which is a bit of a trek in your dressing gown but offers the option of swimming, as the pool is deeper, along with some more extremely comfy loungers and just across from a young kids playpark.
+There’s another outdoor “family” pool hidden away from the greenery of the island, which is a bit of a trek in your dressing gown but offers the option of swimming, as the pool is deeper, along with some more extremely comfy loungers and just across from a young kids playpark.